mmuratarat/mmuratarat.github.io/_pages/about.md

 </center>

 # Welcome!
-If you’ve managed to stumble across this blog it means you share an interest in all things machine learning, deep learning, and software engineering just like I do!
+If you’ve managed to stumble across this blog it means you share an interest in all things statistics, data science/analytics, machine learning, deep learning, and software engineering just like I do!
 I appreciate any and all feedback on any of the content I post.
 If I've made an error or if you have a suggestion, please, do not hesitate to send me an email!

 # Background & Bio